Sign up for our free Diagrammed Disney Song Lyrics email series. We start Feb. 8!

 Esther, my sister with dark hair, sang a song.

-There are two types of appositives (nonessential and essential), and it's important to know the difference because they are punctuated differently.
+There are two types of appositives (nonessential and essential), and it's important to know the difference because they're punctuated differently.

-Most are nonessential.
-(These are also called nonrestrictive.)
+Most appositives are nonessential (aka nonrestrictive).
 That means that they're not an essential part of the sentence, and sentences would be clear without them.
-Set these apart from the sentence with commas.
+You need to set these apart from the sentence with commas.

 My sister, a French teacher, studied in France during high school.